consen/vim-easyselect/README.md

 vim-EasySelect
 ==============

 When I first started using Vim, confused me is that I couldn't find a command or binding key to **select all**, like **Ctrl+A** in Windows.
 Now I am familiar to Vim, I know that I can use `ggVG` command in normal mode to **select all**, even I can select a large range of lines, like **Begin/End Select** in Notepad++, such as select lines from 10 to 10001, just enter `10GV10001G` in normal mode.
-But these commands may be annoying for a novice, so I think that I can create a plugin to simplify selection work.
+But these commands may be annoying for a novice, so I think that I can create a plugin to simplify the selection work.

 ## Installation